The Acer R11 Chromebook is basically Acer’s budget convertible. It’s a nice bang for your buck since it packs a punch without the hefty price tag.

 See all upgrade options at amazon.

-The Acer R11’s screen is probably the main selling point of this Chromebook.
+The Acer R11’s screen is probably the main selling point of this laptop.
 The display swivels on a hinge that allows it to fully transform into a tablet.
 The best part?
 The screen is a touchscreen.
 You can tap on anything on the screen, pinch, and swipe just like a smartphone.
 This makes it perfect for Android apps, as those apps were designed for a touchscreen interface.
-In fact, more and more Chromebooks are going in this direction of using touch input just like smartphones.
+In fact, more and more models are going in this direction of using touch input just like smartphones.
 You can read more about this trend at the official blog for Chromebooks written by Google themselves.

 Personally, I don’t really use the touchscreen since I’m more used to a keyboard and mouse environment on my laptops.
-Though, I did find myself swiping the screen to move back a page rather than clicking the “back” button in my browser, so it’s handy enough to even convert someone like me over.
+Though I did find myself swiping the screen to move back a page rather than clicking the “back” button in my browser, so it’s handy enough to even convert someone like me over.
 And it works.
 The touchscreen is responsive and doesn’t have any input lag at all.
 No complaints here.
 If you’re looking for a cheap, touchscreen Chromebook, consider the R11.
 It has an excellent, sensitive and accurate screen that works perfectly with your fingers.

-Looking for more two-in-ones?
-Check out the Acer R13, which is one of the most respected convertibles on the market.
+(Looking for more two-in-ones?
+Check out the Acer R13, which is one of the most respected convertibles on the market.)

 The keyboard is pretty decent, it gets the job done.
-Although it doesn’t feel like anything special, the keys are responsible and have a decent travel with a satisfying feedback “halt” and lets you known the computer registered your keystroke.
+Although it doesn’t feel like anything special, the keys are responsible and have a decent travel with a satisfying feedback “halt” and also lets you known the computer registered your keystroke.
 It’s mainly built to get stuff done.
 Nothing special but does what it’s supposed to do- type.

 The trackpad also feels very accurate and responsive.
 The cursor doesn’t move as smoothly as I’d expect, but it works.
 I found myself constantly having to “re-swipe” the trackpad to move forward and backward throughout the pages as it wasn’t registering, but for everything else it seemed to work perfectly and didn’t have any issues.
 It’s nothing like a trackpad on an expensive laptop, but it works.
 And for the price, it works very well.